Helpful books and articles for families affected by anencephaly:

 A Positive Response to Serious Prenatal Diagnosis

 A Great book for parents who got a serious prenatal diagnosis.
-It's a well-researched yet easily understandable, positive guide when you need to make sense out of what seems to be senseless.
+It's a well-researched yet easily understandable,

 Madeline utilizes both her personal experience and multitudes of interviews conducted with parents given severe prenatal diagnoses.